polca/ScenarioLink/README.md

     ![Datapackage Table](assets/datapackage_table.png)

-4. If the selected is not present in the local cache, it will be downloaded from the remote repository.
+4. If the datapackage selected is not present in the local cache, it will be downloaded from the remote repository.
 5. Once the download is complete, a second table presents the scenarios contained in the datapackage.

     ![Scenario Table](assets/scenario_table.png)